asengupta07/AILab/WHITEPAPER.md

 3. 40% dropout proves optimal for preventing co-adaptation in classifier head

 The notebook containing all the code and other assets are available at: [https://github.com/asengupta07/AILab](https://github.com/asengupta07/AILab).

-A gamified version of the project is deployed at: [https://real-or-ai-lab.vercel.app](https://real-or-ai-lab.vercel.app).
+The gamified version of the project is deployed at: [https://real-or-ai-lab.vercel.app](https://real-or-ai-lab.vercel.app).